-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 135, the national coverage determination governing vitamin B12 injections to strengthen tendons, ligaments, and related foot structures, effective March 7, 2026.
-The policy confirms these injections are not covered under Medicare.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 135, reaffirming that vitamin B12 injections to strengthen tendons, ligaments, and related foot structures are not covered under Medicare, effective March 7, 2026.
 Here's what billing teams need to know.

 Quick-Reference Table